How to Calculate Optimal Partition Sizes for Cassandra

 compaction_throughput_mbps=get_configured_compaction_throughput(),

-repair_window_hours=4.0, # Configurable via CLI/ENV in production
+repair_window_hours=4.0, # override via CLI/env in production

-avg_partitions_per_repair=1500, # Derived from historical repair logs
+avg_partitions_per_repair=1500, # derive from historical repair logs

-compaction_strategy=get_compaction_strategy("my_keyspace", "my_table")
+compaction_strategy=get_compaction_strategy("my_keyspace", "my_table"),

 )